-I am an experienced psychodynamic psychotherapist and psychiatrist with a practice in Edinburgh.
-I am registered as a member of the Association of Medical Psychodynamic Psychotherapists with The British Psychoanalytic Council (BPC).
+I am an experienced psychodynamic psychotherapist with a practice in Edinburgh.
+I am registered with The British Psychoanalytic Council (BPC) as a member of the Association for Psychoanalytic Psychotherapy in the Public Sector.
+I am qualified in Dynamic Interpersonal Therapy and in Mentalisation Based Therapy.
 I am bound by the BPC’s Code of Professional Conduct and Ethical Principles.

 Who can benefit

-People going through a crisis, or who are in the aftermath of a traumatic experience, can benefit from a few sessions of talking through their experience.
+Someone who is in the aftermath of a traumatic experience can benefit from a few sessions to talk through their experience.

-People who are depressed or anxious can benefit from 16 sessions of Dynamic Interpersonal Therapy.
+People who are anxious or depressed can benefit from sixteen sessions of Dynamic Interpersonal Therapy.

 Training and experience

-- Worked in Psychiatry in the NHS for over 27 years, including 17 years as a Consultant in General Adult Psychiatry.
+- In NHS Psychiatry for over twenty-five years, including seventeen years as a Consultant in General Adult Psychiatry.

-- Trained with The Scottish Institute of Human Relations for part of their Adult Psychoanalytic Psychotherapy course.
+- Trained with and taught at The Scottish Institute of Human Relations.

-- Co-delivered an NHS psychotherapy service using Mentalisation-Based Therapy for individuals suffering from emotionally unstable personality disorder, also known as borderline personality disorder.
+- Led, co-delivered and supervised an NHS psychotherapy service using Mentalisation-Based Therapy (MBT) for individuals suffering from borderline personality disorder.

-- Trained in supervision and reflective practice with the Centre for Supervision and Team Development, and with The Balint Society.
+- Trained in supervision and reflective practice with The Balint Society and with the Centre for Supervision and Team Development (London).